Skip to main content

 1. Navigate to Administration > Work Items > Types in your project.

-2. Verify you have a risk-related work item type (for example, risk, fmea, or any custom type).
+2. Verify you have a risk-related work item type (for example, risk, failureMode, or any custom type).

 3. If needed, create a new work item type for risk items.

-Set up a document type with the Risksheet property:
+Set up a document type with the Risksheet property, and configure the templateDoc custom field that connects each document to its template:

 1. Navigate to Administration > Documents & Pages > Document Types in your project.